Phone-GWP-group

 Packaging order volumes have a significant impact on the average cost of your packaging - giving you potential for savings

-But how can you affect order volumes when you have a fairly consistent usage?
+But how can you affect order volumes when usage is fairly consistent?

-Well, there are a number of ways you can increase the volumes you order without impacting the day to day processes regarding your packaging.
+Well, there are a number of ways you can increase the volume you order without impacting your day-to-day packaging processes.

-For example, if you have additional free warehouse space you could put this to use to store additional packaging.
-If you know your average usage – and more importantly have the space – you could order larger volumes of packaging and keep them safely stored until they are required.
+For example, if you have additional free warehouse space, you could use it to store packaging.
+If you know your average usage – and, more importantly, have the space – you could order larger volumes of packaging and store them safely until they are required.

-If you don’t, your packaging company should be able to offer you a managed inventory service, where they will hold an agreed level of stock and deliver on a Just in Time basis.
-This could allow you to order a larger volume up-front (realising the cost saving), and then take delivery as previously.
+If you don’t, your packaging company should be able to offer you a managed inventory service, in which they will hold an agreed level of stock and deliver on a ‘Just-in-Time’ basis.
+This could allow you to order a larger volume up-front, and then take delivery as previously.

 The final option is to consider rationalising your packaging.

-This would see you combining boxes of a similar size, and allowing you to order higher volumes of fewer boxes.
+This would see you combining boxes of similar size, allowing you to order higher volumes in fewer boxes.
 This has the added benefit of minimising your admin and ordering process too.

 Use of sundries and secondary packaging

-Many people, when looking at reducing their packaging costs, tend to overlook all of the secondary packaging and sundries that they are using.
+Many people, when looking to reduce packaging costs, tend to overlook all the secondary packaging and sundries they use.

-These can be a significant, hidden cost of your packaging.
+These can be significant, hidden costs of your packaging.

-How much of these you use is directly affected by the type and size of packaging you are using (and therefore the first 4 points listed above).
+How much of these you use is directly affected by the type and size of the packaging you use.

-Boxes that offer little protection for your product may be “improved” using void fill such as expanding foam or polystyrene.
-You may be using additional bags or papers such as those that offer protection against static or rust (VCI).
+Boxes that offer little protection for your product may be ‘improved’ by adding void fill, such as expanding foam or polystyrene.
+You might be using additional bags or papers, such as those that offer protection against static or rust (VCI).
 The design of your boxes may mean you use a lot of tape during assembly.

-Each of these adds not only to overall packaging spend, but also creates an additional process for your staff to undertake (taping, putting in a bag before packaging into the outer etc.).
-This in turn affects their overall productivity, and thus your labour costs rise too.
+Each of these adds not only to overall packaging spend, but also creates an additional process for your staff to undertake (taping, putting in a bag before packing into the outer packaging, etc.) This, in turn, affects their overall productivity, and thus, your labour costs rise as well.

-It is possible for VCI and anti-static coatings to be applied directly to you boxes surfaces, eliminating the need (and cost) of the bags and papers you may have been using.
+VCI and anti-static coatings can be applied directly to your boxes’ surfaces, eliminating the need for and cost of the bags and paper you might have been using.

-Custom size boxes can dramatically reduce the amount of void fill you use, whilst you can even switch to “crash lock” boxes to minimise the amount of tape required (and speed up assembly time too).
+Custom-sized boxes can dramatically reduce the amount of void fill you use, whilst you can even switch to “crash lock” boxes to minimise the amount of tape you require, and speed up assembly time too.

 Additional benefits of your packaging

-The final part of your packaging to consider is the role it plays in your company’s’ marketing.
+The final part of your packaging to consider is its role in your company’s marketing.

-If your corrugated packaging does not currently have your logo printed on the exterior, then it is a missed branding and advertising opportunity (although on occasion there may be security reasons why you do not wish to advertise the packs’ contents).
+If your corrugated packaging doesn’t currently have your logo printed on the exterior, it is a missed branding and advertising opportunity, although there may be security reasons why you don’t wish to advertise the contents of the packs.

-However, if you are using a 3 or even full-colour logo – and incurring the associated print costs of doing so – is this really necessary?
+However, if you are using a three- or even a full-colour logo and incurring the associated print costs, is this really necessary?

 Marketing through packaging